yuniseramirez/homework-1/README.md

 ## Writing Code

+### science.html

+Please modify the `science.html` file in this repository to make the resulting webpage look like this:

+[image]

-### index.html
+### olympics.html

-Please modify the `index.html` file in this repository to make the resulting webpage look like this:
+Please modify the `science.html` file in this repository to make the resulting webpage look like this:

 [image]